daniel-enqz/ruby-corners-100/TDD/RAILS_TDD/README.md

 ```
 ## Testing Models (#spec/models/)
 > We prefix instance methods with a `#` and class methods with a `.`.
-- Instacne methods (Upvoting a link)
+- Instance methods (Upvoting a link)

 ```ruby
 # spec/models/link_spec.rb